zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 ### 🏷Creating a GRPC Gateway Service Project

-Access the sponge UI interface, click on the left menu bar **[Protobuf]** -> **[Create GRPC Gateway Project]**, select the protobuf file(s) (multiple selections allowed), and then fill in the other parameters.
+Access the sponge UI interface, click on the left menu bar **[Protobuf]** -> **[Create GRPC Gateway Service]**, select the protobuf file(s) (multiple selections allowed), and then fill in the other parameters.
 Hover over the question mark `?` to view parameter descriptions.
 After filling in the parameters, click the `Download Code` button to generate the grpc gateway service project code, as shown in the screenshot below:

 ![micro-rpc-gw-pb](assets/images/micro-rpc-gw-pb.png)